tsutterley/pyTMD/doc/source/getting_started/Install.rst

     python3 -m pip install --user .

-Alternatively can install the `gravity_toolkit` utilities directly from GitHub with `pip`:
+Alternatively can install the pyTMD utilities directly from GitHub with `pip`:

 .. code-block:: bash